bakie/homelab-playbooks/docs/sabnzbd.md

 sabnzbd_user: "sabnzbd"
 sabnzbd_group: "sabnzbd"
 ```
-Sets the user and group for all sabnzbd and directories.
+Sets the user and group for all sabnzbd files and directories.
 Also sets the user and group that the sabnzbd process is executed as.

 ```yaml
 sabnzbd_install_path: "/opt/sabnzbd"